Boston Choral Ensemble Member Handbook

 Leaves of Absence

 Leaves announced less than a month before the first rehearsal of the concert cycle (or after the concert cycle has begun) will be treated as a departure from the ensemble, unless the Artistic Director makes an exception allowing the member to return in the following concert cycle.
-Otherwise, the member will become a regular alumnus of the group and can rejoin only by audition.
+Otherwise, the member will become a regular alumnus of the group and can rejoin by audition.

 Leaves of absence can only last for one cycle and cannot occur more than once every four concert cycles.
-If, for any reason, a leave converts into a departure from the ensemble, the member will become a regular alumnus of the group and can rejoin only by audition.
+If, for any reason, a leave converts into a departure from the ensemble, the member will become a regular alumnus of the group and can rejoin by audition.

-Membership Renewal & Vocal Check-Ins
+Membership Renewal

 BCE aims to be a high-level ensemble that pushes the boundaries of the traditional choral environment; it is important that members remain committed to our ambitious goals and to working at a high skill level in keeping with the group’s progress.